bithika94/HireArt_Facebook/README.md

 9. While calculating total number of clients contacted, it is a possibily that one client has contacted multiple times.

 10. So in order to avoid the repetative count , I calculated unique number of clients contacted per month which came to be 35 clients for the Month of October which is highest.
+It can be concluded that October is the best month to contact the greatest percentage of its clients.